theisolinearchip/flipperzero_stuff/applications/multi_converter/README.md

 This is an initial release, so expect some bugs and issues (also I don't work with C that much, so there're probably lots of things that can be improved and/or changed!).

 - I've noticed some small decimal variations when "going deep" with some units (like converting __miles__ to __centimeters__ and things like that); probably due to the precision-level required.
+Need to check that.
 - Pending: improve overflow checks.
 - The way some long numbers are shown could probably be improved to look fancier.
 - Both _origin_ and _destination buffers_ are the same.
-The destination one could probably be longer in order to avoid certain __overflow scenarios_.
+The destination one could probably be longer in order to avoid certain _overflow scenarios_.
 - The GUI needs improvement too: there's a whole __widget/views system__ built in the Flipper that allows things like setting up keys, showing "Save/Back/Cancel" messages with callbacks and stuff like that.
-Didn't know anything about them, so I move on with something more basic (which is probably fince since it's not a "very big project"); but a more "standard" way with the regular GUI stuff provided by the firmware will be interesting...
+Didn't know anything about them, so I moved on with something more basic (which is probably fince since it's not a "very big project"); but a more "standard" way with the regular GUI stuff provided by the firmware will be interesting...